cesaraustralia/GeneticRiskIndex/README.md

 On linux and mac these can be installed with most package managers (e.g. brew, apt, pacman) and run from the command line.
 It is recommended these scripts are run from linux, either in a local machine, a virtual machine or on a server.
+The R and Julia scripts may be run from any machine as stand-alone scripts for testing, without any AWS cloud components.

-Once terraform and aws-cli are installed, clone or download this repository to get started.
+Once terraform, docker and aws-cli are installed, clone or download this repository to get started.

 # Overview

 The process of running these scripts is broken into a number of steps:

+1. Test the scripts in a local R and Julia environment

-1. Define an AWS IAM user with admin permissions
+2. Define an AWS IAM user with admin permissions

-1. Define an AWS S3 bucket for data storage throughout the project.
+3. Define an AWS S3 bucket for data storage throughout the project.

-2. Set up all AWS other infrastructure with terraform.
+4. Set up all AWS other infrastructure with terraform.

-3. Run prefiltering, circuitscape and postprocessing iteratively until all tasks are working and outputs make sense.
+5. Run prefiltering, circuitscape and postprocessing iteratively until all tasks are working and outputs make sense.

-4. Back up all data to the S3 bucket.
+6. Back up all data to the S3 bucket.
 This can also happen during step 2.

-5. Destroy all AWS infrastructure using terraform, besides the S3 bucket.
+7. Destroy all AWS infrastructure using terraform, besides the S3 bucket.

 # Local Instructions